Cipro HC (otic)

-What should I avoid while using Cipro HC (ciprofloxacin and hydrocortisone otic)?
+What should I avoid while using Cipro HC otic?

 This medicine is for use only in the ears.
 Avoid getting the medicine in your eyes, mouth, and nose, or on your lips.
 Rinse with water if this medicine gets in or on these areas.

 Do not use other ear medications unless your doctor tells you to.

 Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Stop using Cipro HC and call your doctor at once if you have: